Jenny Anderson, Partner

 Dan is originally from Texas and has adopted the Pacific Northwest as his home.
 He is a former Marine and Iraq veteran.
 He graduated magna cum laude from Texas Tech University with a BS in Human Development, and obtained his law degree from the University of Houston Law Center.

-Dan is dedicated to helping people facing seemingly insurmountable situations, with a focus on aggressive and calculated litigation in the areas of family law, employment, and personal injury.
-Dan also assists domestic violence victims in numerous areas of the law, including family, immigration, and civil litigation.
-He has spoken on the topics of civil rights and setting up a solo practice.
+Dan is dedicated to helping people facing seemingly insurmountable situations, with a focus on aggressive and calculated litigation in the areas of family law, domestic violence/sexual assault protection, Title IX proceedings, immigration, and civil litigation.
+Dan is also an adjunct Professor of Law at Seattle University, teaching a family law legal writing course.
+He has presented on the subjects of parenting plans, protection from domestic violence, spousal maintenance, veterans issues in family law, and civil rights.

-In his free time, Dan enjoys going to concerts, writing, and playing with his dog, George.
+In his free time, Dan enjoys exploring Seattle, volunteering, and spending time with his family.